-- 7) Attached hereto are revised Performance Frameworks that provide the performance indicators and school specific or mission specific indicators for the School. - form of contract, which may also contain a new performance framework, by October 15, 2022 ("New Contract") which date may be extended by agreement of the Parties.
+- 8) Attached hereto as Attachment 1 are revised Performance Frameworks that provide the performance indicators and school specific or mission specific indicators for the School. - 9) The Parties intend to work together in good faith to create and renegotiate a new form of contract, which may also contain a new performance framework, by October 15, 2022 ("New Contract") which date may be extended by agreement of the Parties.
 If the New Contract is accepted by the Parties, it will replace this Amendment and govern the relationship of the Parties.
 However, if the New Contract is not completed and agreed to by the Parties by December 31, 2022, the Parties shall operate under this Amendment until such time as revisions/negotiations can be completed and agreed to by the Parties or until either party declares that the Amendment shall stand for the entirety of the renewal term, unless further amended by mutual agreement.

 All other terms and conditions of the Existing Contract remain in full force and effect.
 IT IS SO AGREED.